developer-sujon/devops-101/mongodb/README.md

-# MongoDB Installation and Replica Set Setup
+# MongoDB Installation Guide

 ## Introduction

-This guide provides step-by-step instructions for installing MongoDB, creating a user, and configuring a replica set on Ubuntu Server.
-It covers both standalone and configuration file-based deployments.
+This guide provides step-by-step instructions for installing MongoDB on an Ubuntu Server.
+It is designed to help you set up MongoDB quickly and ensure it runs correctly.

 ## Prerequisites